About the Somerset Levels & Moors

 Wetland LIFE is a nationwide, three year university-led project, funded by a number of UK research councils.
 It is working in the Somerset Levels to carry out a range of ecological and cultural research which aims to support the development of better wetland assessment tools for use by wetland site managers across the country.
 Our Westhay Moor reserve has been chosen as a study site as they provide examples of land use change in a rural setting, having been reverted into wetlands from agriculture and peat extraction, as well as having a rich history and vibrant recreational use.

 a picture of the Somerset Levels, one story at a time

 Humans of New York’s goal was to photograph everyday New Yorkers, and record their quotes and short stories.
 This Facebook page now has over 20 million followers, and provides glimpses into the lives of strangers on the streets of New York City.
 Somerset Wildlife Trust is doing the same for the people of the Somerset Levels.
 The vision is to build a community on Facebook, to create a picture of the Somerset Levels, one story at a time and in telling those stories we hope people can better understand the area so they can protect it in the future.

 Their life cycle is complicated, they can magically transform in size, shape and colour, have one of the longest migration journeys on the planet (during which they don’t eat!), and can grow to over a metre in length.
 These snake-like freshwater fish are hidden heroes in our Somerset waterways that play a critical role in our ecosystem, providing food for wetland birds and mammals.

-Thanks to £94,000 funding from European Marine Fisheries Fund, with support from the Sustainable Eel Group (SEG), we have been working to ensure that these incredible animals can continue to find safe refuge in our county’s wetland habitats during their epic journey in the future.
+Thanks to £94,000 funding from European Marine Fisheries Fund, with support from the Sustainable Eel Group (SEG), we have been working to ensure that these incredible animals can continue to find safe refuge in our county’s wetland habitats before their epic migration back to their breeding grounds.

 Explore Levels & Moors reserves